- US Online Poker

 Such synchronized reopenings have generally been the exception rather than the rule.
 Until recently the only states to fully open at once have only had a few casinos, such as Delaware, Rhode Island, and Connecticut.

 States with a larger number of properties have generally been going about it piecemeal.
 That’s the case this week for Colorado, where Cripple Creek casinos opened Monday while those in other towns will have to wait until Wednesday.
 Some more popular Cripple Creek casinos, such as Wildwood, created lineups in the street as customers waited to get in, and many have reported higher-than-average spend per visit.
+(There is online sports betting in Colorado, but no there are no Colorado online casinos.)

 Another notable aspect of Indiana’s gambling restart is its relative lack of precautions.